Virtual reality therapy: Virtually Better (United States)

 Founded in 1996, Virtually Better, Inc. collaborated with academic groups in early virtual-reality exposure therapy (VRET) research for specific phobias and related anxiety disorders.
 Controlled trials by Rothbaum and colleagues in the late 1990s and early 2000s found VRET comparable to in-vivo exposure for fear of flying, with maintenance at follow-up; these studies helped establish VRET as a clinically investigated modality.

 XRHealth and Amelia Virtual Care (formerly Psious) (Israel / United States / Spain)

 XRHealth operates virtual clinics using VR/AR for physical, occupational and mental health care.
 In 2023, XRHealth announced a merger with Amelia Virtual Care (formerly Psious), consolidating mental-health VR content and clinical delivery; in 2024 it raised funding to support the combined platform and expand at-home treatment models.
 Psious/Amelia is described as a platform emphasizing mental health exposure-based modules used by clinicians.

+XRHealth has recently acquired InnerWorld which is a mental health VR platform which also is available on smart phones and computers as an app.

 Treatment for lesions

 Virtual reality therapy has two promising potential benefits for treatment of hemispatial neglect patients.
 These include improvement of diagnostic techniques and as a supplement to rehabilitation techniques.

 Current diagnostic techniques usually involve pen and paper tests like the line bisection test.
 Though these tests have provided relatively accurate diagnostic results, advances in virtual reality therapy (VRT) have proven these tests to not be completely thorough.
 Dvorkin et al. used a camera system that immersed the patient into a virtual reality world and required the patient to grasp or move object in the world, through tracking of arm and hand movements.
 These techniques revealed that pen and paper tests provide relatively accurate qualitative diagnoses of hemispatial neglect patients, but VRT provided accurate mapping into a 3-dimensional space, revealing areas of space that were thought to be neglected but which patients had at least some awareness.
 Patients were also retested 10 months from initial measurements, during which each went through regular rehabilitation therapy, and most showed measurably less neglect on virtual reality testing whereas no measurable improvements were shown in the line bisection test.